 This story was also published in the December 2018 edition of Border Crossings, the magazine of LCA International Mission.

-If you would like to hear more about this family, support them financially in this ministry or learn about Interserve and its partnership with the LCA, you are invited to phone Nevin Nitschke on (08) 8267 7300 or email email@example.com.
+If you would like to hear more about this family, support them through prayer, finance or encouragement in this ministry, you are invited to contact LCA International Mission at email@example.com or 08 8267 7300.

 Names and places have been intentionally omitted.